ecomunick/2025-07-mlw-ws/README.md

     - `/workspaces/2025-07-mle-workshop/day_1/.venv/bin/python`

 - remove # lines from script
 - move imports all to top
 - remove top level statements
 - improve code

-- we can run it via uv run python duration_prediction/train.py
+- we can run it via `uv run python duration_prediction/train.py`
 - parametrize the train function

-- use argparse: now we can call it via uv run python duration_prediction/train.py --train-date 2022-01 --val-date 2022-02 --model-save-path out_file.np
+- use argparse: now we can call it via `uv run python duration_prediction/train.py --train-date 2022-01 --val-date 2022-02 --model-save-path out_file.np`
 - add docstrings to functions

-- logging: uv add loguru
+- logging: `uv add loguru`

-- split out argparse into main.py and make it a module. now we call our code via uv run python -m duration_prediction.main --train-date 2022-01 --val-date 2022-02 --model-save-path out_file.np
+- split out argparse into main.py and make it a module. now we call our code via `uv run python -m duration_prediction.main --train-date 2022-01 --val-date 2022-02 --model-save-path out_file.np`

+### create a makefile
+now we can run our training via make train

+## tests
+    - `uv add pytest`
+    -  `mkdir tests`
+    - create a `__init__.py` file inside of tests
+    - create a file `test_train.py` inside of `tests` (it has to start with `test_`)
+    - run tests via `uv run pytest` or `make test`